~ Ian Scott ~

 We'll be publishing a series of books gathering Ian's more than thirty years of writings, originally published in The Orcadian newspaper.

-The first in the collection will appear early in 2024.
-Until then, please enjoy a little sample of Ian’s writing.
+The first in the collection appeared in 2024.

 Merry Dancers at the Hall (1990)